 Everything in NarraFirma is optional.
 Just skip any pages you don’t want to use.

-Participatory narrative inquiry has grown and matured through 18 years of research, development, and practice by Cynthia Kurtz and lots of collaborators.
+Participatory narrative inquiry has grown and matured through twenty years of research, development, and practice by Cynthia Kurtz and lots of collaborators.
 You can read the full history of Cynthia’s work on PNI in the “Acknowledgements and Biography” section of her book Working with Stories, which you can find on the book’s web site.
 This page describes Cynthia’s history building software to support PNI.

 NarraFirma is support software for participatory narrative inquiry (PNI).
 Its primary user is meant to be a person or group who is conducting PNI projects.